 I am pleased to have an energetic group with varied interests and backgrounds.

 I’m interested in the effects of harvests on fish populations.
 Specifically, I’m investigating evolution in key life-history traits such as size- and age-at-maturity, growth rate, and reproductive investment in harvested populations.
 I aim to uncover the drivers of any evolution and develop tools for long term monitoring of these traits for use by managers.
-I am currently employing a suite of statistical and experimental techniques to ask questions within this space
+I am currently employing a suite of statistical and experimental techniques to ask questions within this space.

-Climate change and fisheries productivity.
+Climate change and fishing impacts in Pacific

 Please contact me on firstname.lastname@example.org if you would like to discuss student and collaborative research opportunities.